IslamicRevival/IslamicRevival.github.io/content/blogging_theology/Women_May_be_Married_for_Four_Things__shorts.md

 ### [00:00:00](https://www.youtube.com/watch?v=_3ztKw-Gorc&t=0) - [00:00:00](https://www.youtube.com/watch?v=_3ztKw-Gorc&t=0)

-In this video, a man discusses the Prophet Muhammad's saying that women may be married for four reasons: for their wealth, their lineage, their beauty, and their religion.
+ a man discusses the Prophet Muhammad's saying that women may be married for four reasons: for their wealth, their lineage, their beauty, and their religion.
 He advises that religious women be married, as otherwise they will be losers in life.

 **[00:00:00](https://www.youtube.com/watch?v=_3ztKw-Gorc&t=0)** The Prophet Muhammad said that women may be married for four reasons: for their wealth, their lineage, their beauty, and their religion.
 It is advised that religious women be married, as otherwise they will be losers in life.